Skip to footer content

 merged.SaveAs("combined_invoices.pdf");

-The Merge method accepts two input PDF files and returns a new PdfDocument containing all PDF pages from both source documents.
-The merged document preserves the original formatting, images, and content from each input file.
-Once you have the merged files, you can save the output PDF file to any location or process it further—edit pages, convert formats, or delete unwanted content as needed.
-This merging PDF approach works with documents of any size.
+The Merge method accepts two PdfDocument instances and returns a new document containing all pages from both sources in order.
+The resulting file preserves the original formatting, images, fonts, and embedded content from each input.
+Once you have the merged document, you can save it to disk, return it from a web endpoint, or add headers and footers before delivering it to users.

 using IronPdf;